Soodhu Kavvum: Plot

 Arumai perjures that Das's gang did not kidnap him, leading to their acquittal.
 Enraged, Bramma takes the gang to a remote location, and brutally beats them in a dark room with the aid of night-vision goggles.
 Instead of shooting them with his officially issued gun, he retrieves from his jeep an illegal, homemade gun he had seized from a crook.
 When he tucks it behind his back in his trousers, the rusty gun misfires into Bramma's buttocks, allowing Das's gang to escape.
-Gnanodayam breaks into Arumai's room and takes the money bag to the Chief Minister (CM), who provided the ransom money.
-When he opens the bag, the CM is shocked to find newspapers instead; Arumai had transferred the cash to another bag and gave Das's gang their share.
+Gnanodayam breaks into Arumai's room and takes the money bag to Sathyaseelan, the Chief Minister of Tamil Nadu, who provided the ransom money.
+When he opens the bag, Sathyaseelan is shocked to find newspapers instead; Arumai had transferred the cash to another bag and gave Das's gang their share.

-The CM calls Arumai to his office and asks him to stand as a candidate in the upcoming general elections in lieu of his father, who never brought much income to his party due to his refusal to be corrupt.
-The CM praises Arumai's shrewdness and believes that he can rake in a substantial income of ₹3 billion in five years for the party, as a young minister.
+Sathyaseelan calls Arumai to his office and asks him to stand as a candidate in the upcoming general elections in lieu of his father, who never brought much income to his party due to his refusal to be corrupt.
+Sathyaseelan praises Arumai's shrewdness and believes that he can rake in a substantial income of ₹3 billion in five years for the party, as a young minister.
 Arumai wins the elections, becomes MLA, immediately gets a ministerial post, and appoints Sekar and Kesavan as his personal advisers, while Pagalavan becomes an actor.
 Das continues his "kednaping" business with a new band of men.
-They kidnap a woman who resembles Shalu, later realising that she is Shalini Gupta, a minister's daughter.
+They kidnap a woman who resembles Shalu, later revealed to be Shalini Gupta, a minister's daughter.
 Thus, Das has broken his first rule of kidnapping again.